omochikaeri15/battle-cats-complete/README.md

 # Battle Cats Complete
 An all-in-one desktop toolkit for The Battle Cats.
-BCC is a passion project and hobby.
+This app is a passion project and hobby.

 ## Usage
 To use BCC, you must provide game files for it to read.
 These files are not included in the app or repository; they must be obtained through your own personal and legal means.